K. P. Kesava Menon

-Kizhakke Potta Kesava Menon (1 September 1886 – 9 November 1978) was a patriot, idealist and Indian independence activist.
+Kizhakke Potta Kesava Menon (1 September 1886 – 9 November 1978) was an Indian nationalist, idealist and Indian independence activist.
 Menon was the founder of Mathrubhumi, a popular daily newspaper which earned the second place in circulation in Kerala.
 In 1924, he led the Vaikom Satyagraha in Travancore.
 He was awarded the third highest civilian honour, Padma Bhushan, by the Government of India in 1966.
 He was conferred with an honorary doctorate (D.Litt) posthumously by University of Calicut in 1987.
+He was also the second Kerala Pradesh Congress Committee president and activist of INC.

 Early life

-He was born in Tharoor village of Palghat as the son of Naduviledathil Bheemanachan and Meenakshi Amma.
-He graduated in Arts from Madras University and Bar-at-law from Middle Temple.
+He was born in Tharoor, a village near Palakkad, in what was then Malabar District of the Madras Presidency, now the state of Kerala, as the son of Naduviledathil Bheemanachan and Meenakshi Amma.
+He earned graduation in Arts from Madras University and obtained Bar-at-law from Middle Temple.